aristanetworks/ansible-cvp/docs/cv_facts.md

 __Result__

-Below is an example of expected output
+Below is an example of output with default parameters

 ```json
 {